 Free Online Graduate Course Info

-There are a number of major universities that offer free online graduate courses in a variety of academic and technical disciplines.
+There are a number of major universities that offer free online graduate courses in a variety of academic and technical disciplines, such as business, literature, history and social sciences.
 Many of these self-guided classes are offered through the OpenCourseWare (OCW) consortium.
 The formats for these non-credit, non-degree offerings may include video presentations, readings, lecture notes and assignments, and users do not need to log in or register.
 Students should be aware that the courses may not be presented in their entirety and that they will not be able to interact with faculty.